Register Online for Bench-Bar Until Oct. 13

 Philadelphia VIP will host a CLE training program on ethics on Friday, Dec.
 3 from 12 to 2:15 p.m.
 Presented in a lively and interactive format, this training includes a discussion of Rule 6.1: Pro Bono Publico Service, the role of training in ethical representation, malpractice insurance, models for pro bono participation, and ethical considerations for volunteer attorneys.
 Special considerations in the representation of low-income clients will also be explored.
 The event will be held at Ballard Spahr LLP, 1735 Market St., 51st Floor.
 Each attorney who attends and accepts a VIP pro bono case within six months of the training will earn two substantive CLE credits.
 Register at email@example.com or by calling 215-523-9550.

 Get Discounted Tickets to "Denial"

-Bar Association members can receive a $5 discount on tickets for the play "Denial," being performed at the Second Stage at the Adrienne, 2030 Sansom St. To receive the discount, Bar Association members should mention the Philadelphia Bar Association Academy.
+Bar Association members can purchase discounted tickets for the play "Denial," being performed at the Second Stage at the Adrienne, 2030 Sansom St. To receive the discount, Bar Association members should mention the Philadelphia Bar Association Academy.

 In his 1995 play "Denial," Peter Sagal presents the story of a Jewish civil rights attorney who is asked by the ACLU to defend the rights of a Holocaust denier whose papers have been seized by the federal government for promoting violence.
 Abby Gersten's "religion" is the law, but her client tests her faith as she learns that justice has its own price.
 "Denial" explores the dilemma faced by Holocaust survivors and others who seek to make sure the world never for gets when confronted with those who would prove that what they experienced never occurred, and is also an engrossing legal drama that examines the moral and ethical dilemmas inherent in the First Amendment.